-Other achievements this year include the launch of our "NTW Academy" to ensure that we can address current and future workforce issues, and we are one of the first trusts in the country to develop exciting new "nursing associate" posts.
-We have also been awarded "Global Digital Exemplar" funds, which will enable us to use technology innovations to improve patient experiences.
+Other achievements this year include the launch of our NTW Nursing Academy to ensure that we can address current and future workforce issues, and we are one of the first trusts in the country to develop exciting new "nursing associate" posts.
+We have also been awarded "Global Digital Exemplar" funds, which will enable us to use technology innovations to improve service user experiences.